zephir-lang/zephir-docs/en/language.rst

 a class (and just one class).
 Every class must have a namespace and the directory structure must match the names of classes and namespaces used.

-For example given the following structure the classes in each file must be:
+For example given the following structure, the classes in each file must be:

 .. code-block:: sh